torrejonv/teranode/docs/sop/StandardOperatingProcedures-milestone-3-alpha-testing.md

 ## 5.1.
-Starting and stopping the node
+Starting and Stopping the Node